magicmq/docs-translator/README.md

 ### JavaDoc Translation

-Because JavaDoc strings are ultimately converted into HTML when generating JavaDocs for a Java project, usage of HTML tags/elements are allowed when writing JavaDoc strings.
-This presents a problem when translating JavaDoc strings to Python docstrings because Python docstrings, unlike JavaDoc strings, do not natively support HTML tags/elements.
-There are some docstring parsers that use markdown
+Because JavaDoc comments are ultimately rendered as HTML when generating documentation for a Java project, the use of HTML tags and elements is not only allowed but quite common.
+This becomes a challenge when translating JavaDoc comments into Python docstrings, as Python docstrings do not natively support HTML.
+Some docstring parsers can interpret Markdown, however: Sphinx is a well-known example.

-Based on my own testing, it seems that the Pylance extension in VSCode, the IDE I am using to assess translation quality, interprets *some* (but not all) Markdown syntax.
-Therefore, I have attempted to translate as much as I can from HTML to Markdown, however, some HTML tags remain untranslated, namely:
+Based on my testing, the Pylance extension in VS Code supports some (but not all) Markdown syntax, and PyCharm provides similarly limited Markdown support in docstrings.
+As a result, DocsTranslator makes a best-effort attempt to convert certain HTML tags into equivalent Markdown constructs, such as bold, italics, inline code, code blocks, and lists.
+More complex or specialized HTML tags, however, remain untranslated, including:

 - HTML tags pertaining to tables: `<table>`, `<th>`, `<tr>`, `<td>`, etc.
 - HTML heading tags: `<h1>`, `<h2>`, `<h3>`, etc.
-- Other miscellaneous tags: `<blockquote>`, and more
+- Other miscellaneous tags: `<blockquote>`, etc.

+Efforts to more faithfully convert HTML-formatted JavaDoc comments into Markdown are ongoing.

 ### Building DocsTranslator